35 Best Abandoned Cart Email Examples: Increase Sales Today

 2018 08 31 06 23 18 Window

 We have another complimentary example here.
-Mark Weldon lays it on a little thick, but it gets the job done while combining urgency and scarcity.
-I love that the CTA sticks out from the otherwise neutral palette.
+Mark Weldon lays it on a little thick; It combines urgency and scarcity to get the job done.
+We love that the CTA sticks out from the otherwise neutral palette.

 25. Toys “R” Us and Babies “R” Us